trevorcampbell/dynamic-means/README.md

 	<pre>
 	#include &lt;specdynmeans/specdynmeans.hpp>
 	</pre>
    for Spectral Dynamic Means.
-If the use of Spectral Dynamic Means is desired, make sure [Gurobi](www.gurobi.com) is installed (free for academic use).
+Make sure [Gurobi](www.gurobi.com) is installed (free for academic use) if you want to use Spectral Dynamic Means.
+If you can't get access to Gurobi, feel free to modify the `SpecDynMeans::getOldNewMatching` function in `src/specdynmeans_impl.hpp` to use a different LP solver.
 4. Create a DynMeans and/or SpecDynMeans object:
 	<pre>
 	double lambda = .05;